Serbia and Montenegro: Economy

 The state suffered significantly economically due to the breakup of Yugoslavia and mismanagement of the economy, and an extended period of economic sanctions.
 In the early 1990s, the FRY suffered from hyperinflation of the Yugoslav dinar.
 By the mid-1990s, the FRY had overcome the inflation.
 Further damage to Yugoslavia's infrastructure and industry caused by the Kosovo War left the economy only half the size it was in 1990.
 Since the ousting of former Federal Yugoslav President Slobodan Milošević in October 2000, the Democratic Opposition of Serbia (DOS) coalition government has implemented stabilization measures and embarked on an aggressive market reform program.
-After renewing its membership in the International Monetary Fund in December 2000, Yugoslavia continued to reintegrate with other world nations by rejoining the World Bank and the European Bank for Reconstruction and Development.
+FRY renewed its membership in the International Monetary Fund in December 2000.
+Afterwards, it continued to reintegrate with other world nations by rejoining organizations like the World Bank and the European Bank for Reconstruction and Development.

 The smaller republic of Montenegro severed its economy from federal control and from Serbia during the Milošević era.
 Afterwards, the two republics had separate central banks whilst Montenegro began to use different currencies – it first adopted the Deutsche Mark and continued to use it until the Mark fell into disuse to be replaced by the Euro.
 Serbia continued to use the Yugoslav Dinar, renaming it the Serbian Dinar.

 The complexity of the FRY's political relationships, slow progress in privatisation, and stagnation in the European economy were detrimental to the economy.
 Arrangements with the IMF, especially requirements for fiscal discipline, were an important element in policy formation.
 Severe unemployment was a key political and economic problem.
 Corruption also presented a major problem, with a large black market and a high degree of criminal involvement in the formal economy.